svaksha/pythonidae/Database.md

 # DATASETS
 __Free/Open Datasets__
+- [DataLad](http://datalad.org) :: aims to provide access to scientific data available from various sources (e.g. lab or consortium web-sites such as Human connectome; data sharing portals such as OpenFMRI and CRCNS) through a single convenient interface and integrated with your software package managers (such as APT in Debian).
+Although initially targeting neuroimaging and neuroscience data in general, it will not be limited by the domain and we wold welcome a wide range of contributions.
+Get the [source code](https://github.com/datalad) on github.
 - [Freebase](http://www.freebase.com) :: A community-curated database of well-known people, places, and things.
-* [OpenfMRI.org](https://openfmri.org) :: is a project dedicated to the free and open sharing of functional magnetic resonance imaging (fMRI) datasets, including raw data.
+- [OpenfMRI.org](https://openfmri.org) :: is a project dedicated to the free and open sharing of functional magnetic resonance imaging (fMRI) datasets, including raw data.
-* [World Bank Open Data](http://data.worldbank.org) :: Free and open access to data about development in countries around the globe.
+- [World Bank Open Data](http://data.worldbank.org) :: Free and open access to data about development in countries around the globe.

 ### Biology